 Research – Java Music Club

-The research for the Java Music Club program was carried out through the Department of Gerontology at Simon Fraser University in British Columbia, Canada.1 The study was funded in part by the Michael Smith Foundation for Health Research and the Social Sciences and Humanities Research Council of Canada.
+The initial research for the Java Music Club program was carried out through the Department of Gerontology at Simon Fraser University in British Columbia, Canada.1 The study was funded in part by the Michael Smith Foundation for Health Research and the Social Sciences and Humanities Research Council of Canada.

 A mixed methods qualitative process evaluation was used, encompassing focus groups, systematic observation of six resident groups, individual resident interviews (N=65) and staff interviews (N=7) in three long-term care homes and an adult day centre.
 Staff received training and followed a manual which enhanced their ability to facilitate standardized group sessions.